bdegrandmaison/gladia-next-tech/README.md

 ## About The Project

-This project is a showcase of the Gladia API.
+This project is a showcase of the Gladia API, it's meant to transcribe any video into a text, one can also select the output language.
 It consists of a simple application with user authentication.
 When the user is signed in, he can proceed to payment and finally access the transcription page where the magic can happen.

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.

 - [![Next][Next.js]][Next-url]
 - [![React][React.js]][React-url]